 We are always on the look out for new members at whatever level, whether that's competitive league cricket, or more sedate friendly fayre on Sundays.

-Please get in touch with our membership secretary if you would like more information.
+Please get in touch with our Chairman if you would like more information.

 Our 1st XI and 2nd XI play their home fixtures at the picturesque Sheen Common, next to Richmond Park.

 Our others teams play their home fixtures at Palewell Common in East Sheen.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes:

 The ECB Clubmark and community cricket clubs play a central role in all of these programmes and Clubmark will provide the standards that clubs involved in these programmes will aspire to.

 In addition, it is expected that clubs who achieve the ECB Clubmark will be recognised and rewarded for their hard work and commitment to club cricket in England and Wales.

 By registering to work towards ECB Clubmark, clubs join a growing number of cricket clubs across England and Wales that are prioritising junior development, creating a benchmark for high quality community club cricket.

 County Cricket Development Managers can help clubs through the process of achieving ECB Clubmark Accreditation.